-We polled AA Members who have a garden to find out if they included garden items in the value of their contents.
-Half of them said they didn't include anything from the garden.**
+We polled AA members who have a garden to find out if they included garden items in the total cover amount of their contents.
+Half of them said they didn't.2

-Of the rest, 2% included about half of the items, nearly a quarter (23%) just thought of the expensive or big stuff, and just a fifth (21%) included everything.
+Of the rest, 2% included about half of their items, nearly a quarter (23%) just thought of expensive or big stuff, and just a fifth (21%) included everything.

 Garden items can cost more than you'd think – 75% of our Members said it would cost up to £5,000 to replace their items.

-Are my garden and its contents covered by my home insurance?
+Are contents in my garden covered by home insurance?

-Items like furniture, BBQs, paddling pools and lawnmowers are normally classed as 'contents in the open'.
-This means they'll be covered by your policy to a limit, but it's probably best to keep movable items, like a lawnmower, secure in a locked shed.
+Garden furniture, ornaments, BBQs, paddling pools and lawnmowers, are normally classed as 'contents in the open'.
+This means they'll be covered by your policy to a limit, but it's probably best to keep expensive movable items, like a lawnmower, in a locked shed.

 Which items in my garden are covered by my home insurance?